 Welcome to the Town of Riga's Web Site.

-Due to the most recent updates regarding the Coronavirus, COVID-19, the Town of Riga Offices will reopen on May 18th, the Court and Lodges will remain closed to the public.
 For safety of residents and staff, you are encouraged to continue to conduct business via email, telephone, mail and dropbox.
 If you do need to come to the Town Hall you will be required to wear a mask before entering the building.
 Hand sanitizer is available as you walk into the building and in the lobby.

 TOWN HALL BUSINESS TRANSACTIONS

 Business transactions at the Town Hall can still be completed through the mail, dropbox or by phone call.
 All receipts for transactions will be mailed out afterwards.

 We hope that your journey on the informational highway is pleasant and value added experience.
 The information provided hopefully helps our citizens better participate in local government.
 As we strive to continue to improve our website, please feel free to share your idea’s for improvement.